2020 Yemen flood: Climate risks

 Yemen fails to meet the growing demand of the population due to the arid climate, minimal seasonal rainfall and evapotranspiration.
 The climate-induced scarcity of water has led to the over-exploitation of groundwater to alter the terrain, while the expansion of agricultural projects has led to a significant reduction in trees and shrubs, which has also deprived Yemen of a natural barrier against flooding.
 Experts predict that flooding will become more frequent in the future.
 More floods have affected Yemen in 2022.

 Socio-Economic Situation

-Overall, lack the of broader attention from Yemen itself and the international community and adverse humanitarian, institutional, social, and economic conditions make floods a great challenge to address.
+Overall, the lack of broader attention from Yemen itself and the international community and adverse humanitarian, institutional, social, and economic conditions make floods a great challenge to address.
 Constant flooding makes the environment more vulnerable and puts a lot of pressure on the infrastructure, making it less resilient in the event of a flood.
 Moreover, the volatile political situation and lack of governance capacity have left policymakers with little time to address issues such as infrastructure.

 Social and economic impact

-Yemen‘s social and economic conditions have been severely impacted by torrential rains and the ensuing flooding, which have resulted in injuries and fatalities, extensive property damage, destroyed homes and shelters, destroyed already precarious infrastructure, accelerated the spread of diseases, destroyed agricultural yields, and killed livestock.
+Yemen's social and economic conditions have been severely impacted by torrential rains and the ensuing flooding, which have resulted in injuries and fatalities, extensive property damage, destroyed homes and shelters, destroyed already precarious infrastructure, accelerated the spread of diseases, destroyed agricultural yields, and killed livestock.
 Broken facilities (bridges, roads, etc.) and blocked access disrupted humanitarian activities.